Sallo97/cep_technical_reference/documents/0_glossary.md

 - **Impulsi di tensione**: used across CEP's italian paper for referring to electrical signals used across **synchronous** logical networks.

 ---

+- **Index-registers**: processor's registers pointing to operand addresses for implement iterative operations over contiguous data structures like arrays and vectors.

+---
 - **Kernel CEP**: indicates the main structure of the CEP, obtained as the combination of the main memory, the *Unità di Calcolo*, and the *Unità degli Indirizzi*.

     Today the concept of kernel is used completely differently and generally refers to the core of Operating Systems.